Intersecting diametral balls induced by a geometric graph: Introduction

 \subsection{Acknowledgments.}

 We thank Pablo Sober{\'o}n for sharing the problem.
-Besides, we thank J{\'a}nos Pach for drawing our attention to his paper~\cite{dumitrescu2009drawing} with Adrian Dumitrescu and G\'eza T\'oth.
+Besides, we thank J{\'a}nos Pach for drawing our attention to~\cite{dumitrescu2009drawing}.
 We are also grateful to the members of the Laboratory of Combinatorial and Geometric Structures at MIPT for the stimulating and fruitful discussions.
+We thanks to the referees for their suggestions that helped us to significantly improve the presentation of the paper.